Looking for the best flea collars for dogs?

 Ctenocephalides canis, otherwise known as the dog flea, is an ectoparasite, or a pest that lives on the outside of their host, and feeds primarily on mammals.

-The cat flea has a longer head and its hind legs have six notches versus the dog flea which has eight.
 Dog and cat fleas both have the capability to transmit other parasites and diseases to your pet.
 One of the primary concerns is tapeworm.
 When a dog or cat ingests an infected flea, the tapeworm can develop in your pet’s intestines.

 Are dog and cat flea collars the same?